jchelly/gadgetviewer/README.md

 particular groups.

 On changing snapshots the halo finder output for the new snapshot will be read automatically.
+This depends on the files being written with a similar naming convention to Gadget snapshots.
+Any instances of the snapshot number in the path must be padded to at least three digits with leading zeros and preceded by an underscore.

-See below for the supported formats.
+See below for the supported halo finder formats.

 #### Subfind